 23- All Good Things = Love & Secrets

 Not so bad, right?
-NO use of the word sex or bad, but there is the word Love and secrets in the title.
+No mention of the words, sex, bad or trip, but there is the word Love and secrets in the title.

 24- Killers =

 Killers is an American action comedy film from 2010 starring Ashton Kutcher and Katherine Heigl.

 The film centers around a young woman who meets the man of her dreams who happens to be an assassin.
 In France, it was appropriately re-titled to “Kiss & Kill.”